elunna/nerfhack-changelog/README.md

 ### Monster item use
-* Monsters can use figurines and magic flutes (Evil)
+* Monsters can use figurines and magic flutes (EvilHack)
-* Monsters can use cameras to blind you (Splice)
+* Monsters can use cameras to blind you (SpliceHack)
-* Monsters can read scrolls of remove curse (Evil)
+* Monsters can read scrolls of remove curse (EvilHack)
-* Monsters can read scrolls of stinking cloud and target the player (Evil)
+* Monsters can read scrolls of stinking cloud and target the player (EvilHack)
 * Monsters can read scrolls of fire and target the player (deferred in vanilla)
 * Monsters can read scrolls of flood (defensively)
-* Monsters can throw (lit) potions of oil at you (xnh)
+* Monsters can throw (lit) potions of oil at you (xNetHack)
-* Monsters can throw potions of polymorph (Evil)
+* Monsters can throw potions of polymorph (EvilHack)
-* Monsters can throw potions of hallucination at you (xnh)
+* Monsters can throw potions of hallucination at you (xNetHack)
 * Non-lawful monsters can dip weapons into potions of sickness.
-* Monsters can zap wands of cancellation at the player (Evil)
+* Monsters can zap wands of cancellation at the player (EvilHack)
-* Monsters can zap wands of slow monster at the player (Evil)
+* Monsters can zap wands of slow monster at the player (EvilHack)
 * Monsters can zap wands of wonder at the player
-* Hostile monsters wielding a digging tool can break boulders (Evil)
+* Hostile monsters wielding a digging tool can break boulders (EvilHack)
-* Monsters can quaff potions of restore ability to un-cancel themselves (Evil)
+* Monsters can quaff potions of restore ability to un-cancel themselves (EvilHack)
 * Monster will quaff potions of reflection if you have a reflectable attack available.
-* Vampire monsters can quaff vampire blood to heal (SLASHEM)
+* Vampire monsters can quaff vampire blood to heal (SLASH'EM)
 * When playing as a cartomancer, monsters can use monster summon cards and zappable cards against you.
 * Some monsters will not throw a weapon that is usable for melee.
 * Monsters won't try to use wands of digging on hardfloor levels.